-Academic mobility refers to students, academic and non/academic staff in the area of higher education, going to another institution of higher education in their own or a foreign country to conduct there a part of the study program (one or two semesters), that is, to teach or have training at onother HEI.
-Student mobility can be implemented at all levels of study (undergraduate, master, doctoral and post-doctoral studies) and staff mobility enclose academic and non-academic staff.
+Academic mobility refers to students, academic and non/academic staff in the area of higher education, going to another institution of higher education in their own or a foreign country to conduct a part of the study program (one or two semesters), that is, to teach or have training at another HEI.
+Student mobility can be implemented at all study levels (BA, MA, PhD and post-doctoral studies) and staff mobility enclose academic and non-academic staff.

-Exchange students/staff are participating in a formal exchange programme between their home university and the University of Kragujevac (i.e. Erasmus+, Bilateral agreements, CEEPUS, Erasmus Mundus etc.)
+Exchange students/staff are participating in a formal exchange programs between their home university and the University of Kragujevac (i.e. Erasmus+, Bilateral agreements, CEEPUS, etc.)

-The Erasmus Mundus Action 1 program offers the opportunity to acquire higher education in different cultural settings.
-Students from all over the world that have earned a bachelor's degree or master's degree may apply to some of the available Erasmus Mundus Joint Master or PhD programs.
+This program offers an opportunity to acquire higher education in different cultural settings.
+Students from all over the world that have earned a BA's degree or MA's degree may apply to some of the available Erasmus Mundus Joint Master or PhD programs.

-Under Action 1, Erasmus Mundus supports Joint Programmes (Masters Courses and Joint Doctorates) that are operated by consortia of higher education institutions from the EU and (since 2009) elsewhere in the world.
-They provide an integrated course and joint or multiple diplomas following study or research at two or more higher education institutions.
+Joint Programmes are operated by consortia of higher education institutions from the EU and (since 2009) elsewhere in the world.
+They provide an integrated course and joint or multiple diplomas following study or research period at two or more higher education institutions.